 Last year, central banks, including Russia and China, bought the most gold since 1967.
 And China has accelerated its gold acquisitions by adding more than 100 tons of gold to its reserves since December 2018.
 Many European central banks have repatriated their gold over the past few years.
-This trend is not mere coincidence.
+This trend is not a mere coincidence.
 These are signs that we are approaching the end of 40 years of monetary status quo.

 When that happens, we could see the most significant monetary changes since President Nixon ended the gold standard in 1971.